Get in touch

 Explore God’s Call Course

-This five session course helps people explore the call which God has for their lives.
+This day course helps people explore the call which God has for their lives.
 That call is seen to be within the context of a relationship with God in all aspects of life – home, work, church and community.
 For some the exploration will strengthen their confidence to serve in the places where God has already placed them, others may feel God calling them to step into new areas of ministry.